MCPHackers/LaunchWrapper/doc/MultiMC.md

 ```
 in gradle project of the mod.

 LaunchWrapper Micromixin reads fabric.mod.json (aka FMJ) and attempts to load fabric mods with Micromixin.
-However there's also launchwrapper.mod.json which is used with over FMJ if present.
+However there's also launchwrapper.mod.json which is used over FMJ if present.
 JSON format differs.
 (TODO: No documentation yet)

 To load fabric mods Intermediary mappings need to be present on classpath.